Google Workspace : Collaboration + productivity apps (opens in new tab)

 There are many different office software suites but Google Workspace formerly known as G Suite remains the original cloud one and one of the best business office suites, offering a huge range of features and functionality that rivals can't match.

-The main features of productivity apps will focus on collaboration and project management, so that no matter where any individual is, they can remain in contact with the rest of their team and provide the latest updates and information that everyone needs.
+The main features of productivity tools will focus on collaboration (opens in new tab) and project management (opens in new tab), so that no matter where any individual is, they can remain in contact with the rest of their team and provide the latest updates and information that everyone needs.
 This can be done on a per project or by department basis, so that managers can ensure that the right people are in the right place to get the job done.

 Here then are the best productivity apps on the market, showing our featured preferences with additional ones to also consider.